hacky1997/voice-based-email-for-blind/README.md

 * Count number of unseen emails.

 ## Modification
+ * If you want to save the mp3 files in other directory then just follow the below instruction otherwise don't modify anything.
  * Just add your desktop directory in code where I have used `path` words in several lines.
 If you don't know your desktop directory then just open `terminal` or `command prompt` and paste the below code.
 Like: `C:\Users\sayak\Desktop` (this is my desktop directory).

    ```%userprofile%\Desktop```